Harden could return for Nets on Wednesday against Spurs - WHIZ News

 The Nets are 27-7 in games in which Harden has played.

 Brooklyn has had its superstar trio of Harden, Kevin Durant and Kyrie Irving on the court together for only seven games.
-It’s unclear if that will change Wednesday, as Irving is questionable after having to leave a victory in Chicago on Tuesday with a facial contusion.
+That won’t change Wednesday, as Irving was ruled out after having to leave a victory in Chicago on Tuesday with a facial contusion.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports